BlueManedHawk/Ex-Nihilo/docs/Problems/CRASHES.md

 This indicates that the problem occured with SDL.

 - 1: Unobtainable pref path
+- 2: Failed to initialize SDL
+- 3: Failed to initialize SDL\_image
+- 4: Failed to initialize SDL\_mixer
+- 5: Failed to initialize SDL\_ttf
 - Other values aren't used.

 ### Crash Class 3:  Invalid Circumstances